-- Your provider enters incorrect information or leaves something out.
+- Entering incorrect information or leaving something out.

-- He/she confuses you and/or your history with another patient.
+- Confusing you and/or your history with another patient.

-- Your provider accidentally transposes numbers on a diagnostic code or test result.
+- Accidentally transposing numbers on a diagnostic code or test result.

-- He/she misunderstands what you say and therefore enters incorrect information.
+- Misunderstanding what you say and then entering incorrect information.

-- You forget to tell your provider about an issue, like a new symptom, medication or allergy.
+Additionally, medical record errors can occur if you forget to tell your doctor about an issue, like a new symptom, medication or allergy.

 For information, read 6 Dangers of Electronic Health Records.

-How can these mistakes impact patient care and health?
+How can medical record errors impact patient care and health?

-Importantly, if you do not notify your doctor or hospital about mistakes you find, these mistakes may follow you for years and years.
+Importantly, if you don’t notify your doctor or hospital about mistakes you find, these mistakes may follow you for years and years.

 Your record might state you received a test or treatment that you never had, which can lead to erroneous bills.